 - How do I start with LabOps without my own team?

 - Map your journey from blood test to insight, prioritize bottlenecks, and only then automate reminders and uploads.
+Start with a simple workflow map that covers appointment scheduling, result collection, and supplement adjustments.
+Focus on the single biggest time sink first and automate that before moving to the next step.

-- Which KPIs should I track?
+- Which KPIs should I track for personal LabOps?

 Discussion